 With the advent of the church, women didn't have to remarry after the death of their spouses.
 The church as Christ's body was impelled to provide for faithful, righteous, elderly widows who had no family support (1 Timothy 5:3-10).
 In a way, the church was compensating such women for the kingdom work they performed (verse 10).
 Older widows with family were to be cared for by their family.
 Younger widows, however, were not to be supported by the church.
 It was doubted as to whether a young widow could truly dedicate the rest of her life to God and the church, rejecting all possibility of remarrying.
 (There were exceptions, of course, as in Anna in Luke 2:36-37.)
 An older widow had a resume of sorts, showing her lifetime of prudent and godly living.
 Younger women were tempted not only by the thought of marriage, but also by the idleness that comes with financial stability and no direct responsibilities.
 Since tending a family was one of the very few career choices young women had, it was better they were occupied with that.

 In a culture where the desire to be married was assumed and, for women, the idea of support without family was nearly impossible, remarriage after a spouse's death was a great attraction on a purely practical level.
 That is not always the case in modern times.
-Women do not need the protection and support of a spouse to serve God, and men never did (see: Jesus, Paul, many of the Old Testament prophets).
+Women do not need the protection and support of a spouse to serve God, and neither do men.
 The Bible clearly says that widows and widowers are free to remarry, but it does not say if they should.
 Remarriage is as much a matter for spiritual discernment as the initial marriage.
 It is good to be married, and it is good to be single.
 Only God knows which is best for each person.

 If a person divorces and remarries, is it always going to be adulterous?